Institutional Research and Academic Planning

-In compliance with Assembly Bill 94, IRAP collaborated with the Budget Office to produce UC’s submission of the performance outcomes report.
+In compliance with Assembly Bill 94, IRAP collaborates with Budget Analysis and Planning to produce UC’s performance outcomes report.

 UC's impact on the state extends well beyond its campuses and laboratories.
 It touches every community throughout California.
 UC contributes extensively to the state’s growth and development through its public service mission.